Peer-to-peer lending and borrowing has been

 companies that can facilitate this process.

-This process can also be referred to as social lending,
+This process has also be referred to as social lending,

 Lenders can obtain